sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 # What we're doing to

 We will share some technical skills as well as some practice approaches that we find work really well.
-Some of these things will refer to standardised/popular methods, but most will be a combination of different things we've tried out.
+Some of these will refer to standardised/popular methods, but most will be a combination of different approaches we've found work for us.

 We've made a folder called "Demo Folder" where you can create the exercises we will be going through today or take notes on what we're doing. we will create a small collection of notes and files to create a starting point that you can expand on and start to test⭐practice.